winstonpuckett/lucifer-documentation/src/index.md

 ## What is lucifer?

 Lucifer is a command line interface application which enables easy, maintainable testing of other CLI applications.
-Run your test suite anywher;, maintain your test suite effortlessly; easily reproduce errors; and so much more with lucifer.
+Run your test suite anywhere, maintain your tests effortlessly, easily reproduce errors, and so much more with lucifer.

 ## Get up and running quickly